 ... and People, and Lost Friends, etc.

-and snail-mail addresses.
+names, telephone numbers and snail-mail addresses.
 To locate

-Addresses" site allows you to search a database of e-mail addresses
+MIT's "Usenet Addresses" site allows you to

 culled from usenet traffic in the past.
 It seems fairly quick

 The USA People Search page (How to Find

 Someone's E-mail Address) seems pretty good, too, with its own

 Yahoo has inaugurated a "People

 Search" [cookies (cookie caution)]

 web site where you can search for snail-mail addresses and

 telephone numbers by name.
 Conversely, if you have a telephone

-number,

-is complied from white pages information
+number.
+The information is complied from white pages information

 phone numbers are presently only in the U.S.